tfalc/CadimiaApp/README.md

 ## Presentation

 This is a Java App to be used by gym establishments.
-It will let the user register a new clientEntity, organize physical assessments for this clientEntity and use the registration date to persist data.
+It will let the user register a new client, organize physical assessments for this client and use the registration date to persist data.